strimzi/proposals/066-topic-replication-factor-change.md

 When this happens, the Topic Operator logs a warning but continues with the replicas change, because the KafkaRoller ignores topics with RF < minISR, and they don't event show up as under replicated.
 The target replication factor should also be less than or equal to the number of available brokers, but this is enforced directly by Cruise Control.

-When a manged KafkaTopic with replicas change is deleted in Kubernetes, the Topic Operator also deletes the topic in Kafka, but the task execution continues in Cruise Control.
+When a managed KafkaTopic with replicas change is deleted in Kubernetes, the Topic Operator also deletes the topic in Kafka, but the task execution continues in Cruise Control.
 There is little benefit in using the `stop_proposal_execution` endpoint, because most replicas change tasks will have only one batch that can't be stopped.
+No task will remain hanging, the only problem is that Cruise Control does some unnecessary work executing a batch for a topic that has been deleted.

 When a manged topic with replicas change is deleted in Kafka, the Topic Operator recreates the topic with the target replication factor.